Is vaping bad for your oral health?

 “The problem with customizable vape liquids is that we don’t really know what’s in them,” Dr. Hart says.

-At least 28 cancer-causing chemicals have been found in smokeless tobacco products, according to Guardian’s new study of vaping habits: “Vaping in America”.5
+At least 28 cancer-causing chemicals have been found in smokeless tobacco products, according to Guardian’s study of vaping habits: “Vaping in America”.5

 The unknown risks of vaping